How To Improve Your Odds Of Getting A Job: Xnumx Effective Ways

 Most likely you will be asked: “Why do you want to leave your current company?”.
 Therefore, it is important to prepare a positive answer to this question, even if you hate your current job.
 Applicants are advised not to go personal: “Regardless of your motivation, leave any grievances at home. ...
 Avoid chatter about how unconvincing the industry is, how terrible your boss is, how gloomy the future looks. ”

-But what if the real reason you are changing your job is because you want a higher salary?
-A potential employer wants to know that you are interested in a job for reasons other than payment.
+What if the real reason you are changing jobs is because you want a higher salary?
+The prospective employer wants to know that you are interested in the job for reasons other than pay.
 A good strategy is to say that your last job did not provide an opportunity for further growth.